singulatron/superplatform/docs/index.md

 ## Start

-To deploy Singulatron on your servers, or even to lauch on your own laptop, see [Start](./start/).
+To deploy Singulatron on your servers, or even to lauch on your own laptop, see [Start](./category/start/).

-## Contribute

-If you want to join the work on Singulatron itself, look at [Contribute](./contribute/).

 ## Privacy Notice